-&lt;sup>32 See Ruth Herndon and John E. Murray, "Overviews," in Ruth Herndon and John E. Murray, eds., Children Bound to Labor: The Pauper Apprentice System in Early America (Ithaca: Cornell University Press, 2009), 2.
-Barry Levy discovered that free people of colour in colonial Boston commonly had to bind out their own children, as did some poorer white those who were white.
+because of poverty and historians of antebellum southern apprenticeship have tended to focus upon this formal - rather than any informal - binding of free black children.
+Ira Berlin believed the apprenticeship of free black southern children failed to embody the principle of apprenticeship as a form of education and training by which people could learn to support themselves and improve their life chances.
+Instead it became a highly exploitative system of labour.
+In her longer-run analysis of the practice in North Carolina, Karin Zipf claims that, far from "training children for a craft," apprenticeship served as a form of white patriarchal control that denied women and African American men the right to guardianship of their children.
+Holly Brewer also explores the negative dimensions of child apprenticeship.
+She argues that overseers of the poor were much more likely to bind out free black children in Virginia than they were those who were white.
 Poverty and race therefore negated parental custody, as free blacks' lack of legal citizenship rendered them more powerless than white citizens when it came to apprenticing children.
-Brewer argues the practice of formal legal child apprenticeship overall was more common in the northern US after the revolution because gradual emancipation sometimes required black children serve a period of apprenticeship before acquiring their freedom.
+Brewer argues the practice of formal legal child apprenticeship overall was more common in the northern US after the Revolution because gradual emancipation sometimes required that black children serve a period of apprenticeship before acquiring their freedom.
 But the continuation of slavery in the South rendered white citizens less desirous of temporary systems of indenture.
-Even more formal systems of apprenticeship for black children in the South were more fluid and flexible than in the North, which obviously worked to the advantage of white southerners rather than the
+Even more formal systems of apprenticeship for black children in the South were more fluid and flexible than in the North, which obviously worked to the advantage of white southerners rather than practice hence enabled enslavers to congratulate themselves on keeping slavery "within the family" in line with the ideology and rhetoric of paternalism.

-&lt;sup>33 Ira Berlin, Slaves Without Masters: The Free Negro in the Antebellum South (New York: Pantheon, 1974), 223-225 and 236-7.
+&lt;sup>33 Ira Berlin, Slaves without Masters: The Free Negro in the Antebellum South (New York: Pantheon, 1974), 223-25, and 236-37.